MattWellie/LaTex_LRG/README.md

 To have the program print a .txt format file instead of using LaTex (useful in a pinch if the workstation does not have an installation of LaTex available):
 * set the write_as_latex variable in XML_GUI.py to False

+This program now features multiple ways of handling files where adjacent exons would appear in the flanking intronic sequence.
+These are set using the two variables
+* print_clashes
+* trim_flanking
+Print_clashes defines whether a message is appended after the exon header to inform the reader of any clashes.
+ Trim_flanking determines whether the intronic sequence is cut short to avoid printing exonic sequence as intron.

+These can be used in any combination, and are independent controls.